Wealth of Donald Trump: 1980s and 1990s

+In 1997, Trump visited P.S.
+70, an elementary school in the Bronx.
+The chess team needed money to travel to the national championship tournament.
+Trump dropped a fake $1 million bill in their basket.
+He later mailed them $200.

 2000s and 2010s

 In 2005, The New York Times referred to Trump's "verbal billions" in a skeptical article about Trump's self-reported wealth.
 At the time, three individuals with direct knowledge of Trump's finances told reporter Timothy L. O'Brien that Trump's actual net worth was between $150 and $250 million, though Trump then publicly claimed a net worth of $5 to $6 billion.
 Claiming libel, Trump sued the reporter (and his book publisher) for $5 billion, lost the case, and then lost again on appeal; Trump refused to turn over his unredacted tax returns despite his assertion they supported his case.

+When he filed his 2008 tax return, he reported losses of $651 million, having called his Trump International Hotel and Tower (Chicago) "worthless".
+In 2010, his lawyers put the building under DJT Holdings LLC, which would later cover other Trump properties and businesses and would record an additional $168 million in losses over the next decade.
+This drew IRS attention, and it was reported in 2024 that Trump might owe $100 million in taxes in a revised calculation for these moves.

 In April 2011, amid speculation whether Trump would run as a candidate in the United States presidential election of 2012, Politico quoted unnamed sources close to him stating that, if Trump should decide to run for president, he would file "financial disclosure statements that [would] show his net worth [was] in excess of $7 billion with more than $250 million of cash, and very little debt".
 Although Trump did not run as a candidate in the 2012 elections, his "professionally prepared" 2012 financial disclosure was published in his book, which claimed a $7 billion net worth.